incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 2. Non-technical

 ### Technical
 We want to see how you code, think and generally vibe with the things that matter to us.
-Clean coding, Test-Driven Development (TDD), pairing, refactoring and working in iterations are a few practices we take seriously.
-Others, like choosing the right build and dependency management, code readability & formatting, minimal nesting & commented-out code, using version control systems & modern IDEs, etc. are the few of the things we look for during our interviews.
+Clean coding, Test-Driven Development (TDD), Pairing, Refactoring, Behaviour Driven Development (BDD), and working in iterations are a few practices we take seriously.
+In our interviews for Software Craftspeople, we look for everything from a neat directory structure to the use of build management tools like Maven, Gradle, npm; proficiency in the programming language of your choice (we majorly use Java, C#, Python & TypeScript); unit test frameworks such as JUnit, testNG, PyTest, Jest, Mocha and more!

-We do not expect everyone to be proficient at all these practices, but knowing about the benefits and committing to master them is a great start.
+We do not expect everyone to be proficient at all of the above, but knowing about the benefits and committing to master them is a great start.
 Preparing for the interview by implementing these practises on a few Katas will help a lot.
-BDD is a preferred method if you are programming for Automation Testing.

 ### Non-technical
 Attitude, effective communication, the ability to accept and deliver feedback, how well you use your IDE (read-shortcuts), the ability to work collaboratively as a team, and a consultant mindset to name a few, are some qualities we look for in a future team member.
 A common thread that binds every single person at Incubyte is the passion to keep learning.
 We learn -> apply -> learn again -> apply once more towards the goal of achieving professional mastery.
 We believe that each individual owns their own career and is a lifelong learner.
 Here is a curated a blog on books we recommended to this effect: ([here](https://blog.incubyte.co/blog/books-we-believe-should-be-on-your-bookshelf-and-read-them-too/))